davidkrivko/ionix/README.md

 ## .env file

-Use should connect env file to your interpreter and run it with it
+Use should connect env file to your interpreter and run it with it.

+Of course, you need to create a postgresql and redis database

 ````shell
 DJANGO_ADMIN_PASS=Gbk6ciPUDI